jamengual/ansible-vagrant-pullmode/README.md

 4.- A vagrant package linux system ready to use ( please refeer to http://docs-v1.vagrantup.com/v1/docs/getting-started/packaging.html) and hosted somewhere else (so that the install script can download it ).

 5.- Upload the vagrant_dev_install.sh script to a webserver

+6.- Define variables for the project in project_vars.yml and commit to your repo
 ```

 To run the script simply call from your terminal :